 Speaking out against sexual assault can be incredibly hard to do, especially if survivors are experiencing some of the psychological effects described above, but it’s important to hold both individual attackers and negligent cruise lines accountable so that this type of thing does not happen to anyone else.

-If you or someone you love was sexually assaulted on a cruise, you should contact the Law Office Andrew Winston in order to retain a cruise ship accident attorney who has experience with similar cases.
+If you or someone you love was sexually assaulted on a cruise, you should contact the Winston Law Firm in order to retain a cruise ship accident attorney who has experience with similar cases.
 We offer free consultations with no obligation, and we won’t charge you a dime until we have recovered compensation.
 Remember, the sooner you speak out the better: cruise ship accidents have a statute of limitations, and if you don’t make your case in time, there’s little you can do to hold a cruise line responsible for their negligence.

 You can call us by calling us at 954-606-6606 in South Florida, or toll-free at 866-306-9606, if you are anywhere in the county i For your convenience, you can also reach us by filling out a short online case review form.